 Choosing the right theme

-There is so much advice which can be found online concerning choosing the right theme for your business; this can be confusing when trying to choose something which will work for your specific business brand.
+There is so much advice that can be found online concerning choosing the right theme for your business; this can be confusing when trying to choose something which will work for your specific business brand.

 What is your business?

 Businesses require different needs from a website.
 For example, some businesses set up a website purely as a first base for customers, where they can read about the company and what it offers, and maybe view a gallery of past work or projects.
 Other businesses are based purely online and sell various products online and will generally require a lot more from a website.

 Make sure you understand exactly what it is you are seeking.
 A basic portfolio website is easy to cater to.
 However, a demanding e-commerce business requiring strong product pages, video, 360-degree photography, and social media links must be built within a theme which enables these plugins.

 Conversion rate optimization basically refers to the experience visitors gain when on a particular website.
 The goal is to transform these visitors into actual paying customers.
 Different design layouts can dramatically affect a customer’s decision whether they will spend their money with you or not.